Sam8239/Logify/README.md

 #### Functionality:

 - Receives log entries via HTTP POST requests to the `/ingest` endpoint.
-- Stores log entries in both SQLite and Elasticsearch for persistence and search capabilities.
+- Stores log entries in both PostgreSQL and Elasticsearch for persistence and search capabilities.

 #### Database Configuration:

-- SQLite database configuration is specified in the `SQLITE_DATABASE_FILE` variable.
+- PostgreSQL database configuration is specified in the `PostgreSQL_DATABASE_FILE` variable.
 - Elasticsearch configuration includes host, port, scheme, and client initialization.

-#### SQLite Database:
+#### PostgreSQL Database:

-- The `create_sqlite_database` function creates a table named `logs` with columns for various log attributes.
+- The `create_PostgreSQL_database` function creates a table named `logs` with columns for various log attributes.
-- Log entries are inserted into SQLite using `insert_log_entry_sqlite`.
+- Log entries are inserted into PostgreSQL using `insert_log_entry_PostgreSQL`.

 #### Elasticsearch Indexing: